 Two undergraduates in the UC Davis Department of Plant Sciences – Khushi Chawda and Deysi Alvaro Ceja – have been named to the Borlaug Scholars class of 2024.
 The National Association of Plant Breeders’ Borlaug scholarships pair students with an NAPB mentor.

-You come home from the store with a bunch of bananas.
-Now, which is the better place to store them, on the counter or in the fridge?
 Storing fresh produce correctly can save you money and time by keeping your tomatoes, grapes, broccoli and other fresh fruits and vegetables in tip-top condition for as long as possible.
+UC Davis’ Produce Heroes game teaches proper produce storage to reduce food waste and climate impact.
+Learn fridge vs. countertop tips through a fun, educational cornhole game.

 Sorghum is an earthy, nutty, gluten-free grain that boasts remarkable drought tolerance.
 It also poses serious potential as a sustainable crop in a warming world.